 MyKlovr is a college advising app that aims to democratize the complicated and often expensive college advising experience for both parents and students.
-Billing itself as the world’s first virtual college counselor for college-bound students, the app leverages artificial intelligence and predictive analytics to offer high school students personalized guidance designed to increase their admission chances.
+Billing itself as the world’s first “virtual college counselor for college-bound students,” the app uses AI and predictive analytics to provide high schoolers with the guidance required to make smarter choices about where to apply to college.
 This month, myKlovr released a new guarantee: In partnership with AXA XL Insurance, the app is now offering tailor-made contractual liability insurance to its subscribers.

 Why MyKlovr is Offering Insurance

 As explained in a press release issued by myKlovr in early February, AXA XL Insurance insures Student Global LLC (myKlovr’s holding company), which allows Student Global LLC to follow through with the “myKlovr College Acceptance Promise.”
-In short, should a student not be accepted to at least one of the educational institutions matched by the company’s proprietary algorithms, the subscriber will have their myKlovr subscription fees reimbursed.
+In short, if a student is not accepted to at least one of the college’s recommended by myKlovr, their subscription fees will be reimbursed.

 Gustavo G. Dolfino, Founder and Chief Executive Officer of myKlovr, emphasizes that the decision to offer the insurance is entirely in keeping with the company’s mandate to support college-bound students and their parents:

 “We use artificial intelligence and data science to provide students with personalized college counseling and the very best tools and resources to help them fully prepare for the college admissions process.
 We are delighted that AXA XL has recognized the value of our services and provided myKlovr with its tailor-made liability insurance.
 Now, our virtual college guidance, which we offer as an employee benefit, comes with a money-back promise to support students and families throughout their college acceptance journey even better.”

 Accountability Is On the Rise in the Education Sector